-Welcome to our latest blog series, where each month we shine a spotlight on one of the many talented South Australian businesses, brands and creatives currently making strides in the wedding and engagement industry.
+Welcome to our latest blog series, where we shine a spotlight on one of the many talented South Australian businesses, brands and creatives currently making strides in the wedding and engagement industry.

 Known for their elaborate designs and one of a kind dresses featuring a combination of fine silks, lace and embellishments, Liz and Shirley of Eliza French have been in the industry since 1986.
 The two combined forces in 2008 and have since made even more bride’s dreams come true through their passion, dedication and talent.